SINTEF-9012/Proto2TypeScript/README.md

   -u, --underscoreGetSet  Generate getter and setters in underscore notation  [default: false] -p, --properties        Generate properties                                 [default: true]
 ```

+### Requirements

+It is a Node.js project.
+The sourcecode is written in TypeScript, but the JavaScript output is present in the repository.
+You need Bash if you want to run the tests.

 ### Acknowledgements